Western Aleutian Fishing Restrictions Survive Court of Appeals

 NMFS is far from done with this management issue, though.
 As part of their ruling, the Ninth Circuit upheld a lower court mandate that the agency evaluate the environmental and economic impact of the fishing closures.
 That process is already underway, and probably will result in changes to the way the western Aleutians are managed.

-If there are changes, they’ll trigger a reconsideration of the science behind of the current management strategy -- the original goal of the fishing industry’s lawsuit.
+If there are changes, they’ll trigger a reconsideration of the science behind the current management strategy -- the original goal of the fishing industry’s lawsuit.
 But if this most recent court battle is any indication, that may just be the beginning of another round of legal sparring over Steller sea lions.